bgorkem/mfe-base/README.md

 Each app is implemented in a monorepo, along with shell as the host

-Shell has import-map reference to each app bundle
+Shell has import-map module reference to each app bundle

 Each app is hosted on a sub path (/app1, /app2) using react-router-dom